MartinxMax/Chameleon/README.md

 # **Chameleon**

-chameleon program that can cross-compile C files and generate executable files for multiple platforms Sat one time.
+A chameleon program capable of cross-compiling C files and generating executable files for multiple platforms in a single operation.

 ![Chameleon Build](main/chameleon.jpg)